Plymouth, NC

 How we measure opportunity

-Population, household income, home value, homeownership rate, median year structure built and self-employment density come from the US Census Bureau's American Community Survey 5-year release.
-Public-domain, refreshed annually.
+Population, household income, home value, homeownership rate, median year structure built and self-employment density come from authoritative public demographic releases.
+Refreshed annually.

-Business names, addresses, ratings, review counts, websites, phone numbers and operating status come from the Google Places API.
-Each profiled business is re-checked on a 14-day cache cycle so stale data drifts off the page.
+Business names, addresses, ratings, review counts, websites, phone numbers and operating status come from live business records.
+Each profiled business is re-checked regularly so stale data drifts off the page.

 Composite vulnerability score

-We blend 14 signals (review velocity, star rating, website presence and freshness, ad pixels, hiring activity, competitor density and visual brand) into a 0–100 score.
+We blend 19 signals (review velocity, star rating, website presence and freshness, ad pixels, hiring activity, competitor density and visual brand, plus eleven more) into a 0–100 score.
 Higher means more likely to engage with marketing services.

 Frequently asked

-- Plymouth town scores 27.66/100 on LocalVein's Market Opportunity Score.
+- Plymouth scores 27.66/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($84K), homeownership rate, median home age, and population density into a single 0–100 number.
 A higher number points to a richer pool of ready-to-buy contractors.
 Treat it as a filter when deciding which cities to queue up on your outbound calendar.

-- How often is Plymouth town data refreshed?
+- How often is Plymouth data refreshed?

 - Yes — every paid plan exports CSVs pre-formatted for GoHighLevel, HubSpot, and Instantly, plus a generic format for any other CRM.
-For Plymouth town, expect 0 businesses available across all verticals once you scan a vertical for the first time. $30K median household income and 3,264 residents make it a market where most agency outreach scenarios fit.
+For Plymouth, expect 0 businesses available across all verticals once you scan a vertical for the first time. $30K median household income and 3,264 residents make it a market where most agency outreach scenarios fit.

 - 5 sample businesses